eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-21-index-indexedDB.markdown

 categories: blog
 id: 24
 ---
-Database has always been a *must have* in web development.
+Database has always been a *must-have* in web development.
 It is usually located on the web server and using it is a required skill for back-end developers.
-Things have now changed, because front-end developers are now having a localized database called *indexedDB* in the browser side.
+Things have now been changed, because front-end developers are now having a localized database called *indexedDB* in the browser side.

-*indexedDB* is now the only recommended database standard by the *W3C*. *WebSQL* is only supported by some browsers, like Google Chrome.
-Knowing how to use *indexedDB* can bring front-end developers more possibilities when dealing with complex data in the client side, thus creating more diverse application scenarios.
-However, what is exactly *index* in the *indexedDB*.
+*indexedDB* is now the only recommended database standard by the *W3C*. *WebSQL*, as an alternative, is only supported by some browsers, like Google Chrome.
+Knowing how to use *indexedDB* can bring front-end developers more possibilities when dealing with complex data in the client side, thus creating more diverse application use scenarios.
+However, what is exactly *index* in the *indexedDB*?

 Before digging into the ins and outs of *index*, we need to know the basics of how indexedDB works. *indexedDB* is a *window* object.
 It is a type of NoSQL database.
 This means, you can store JavaScript objects inside *indexedDB*.